 6G research from a technology and system perspective

 All these views on the future of ubiquitous connectivity inform the work that we do at imec.
 We look into high-performance optical communication technologies to strengthen the connections to and from the wireless transmitters and receivers.
-Our advanced CMOS (and beyond) program prepares the higher switching speeds that will be needed for the digital signal processing (DSP) in user equipment, datacenters and the entire connectivity infrastructure.
-Our work on analog-digital and digital-analog converters (ADC/DAC) makes sure that those parts of the chain can keep up with growing performance demands.
+Our advanced CMOS (and beyond) program prepares for higher switching speeds.
+These will be needed for the digital signal processing (DSP) in user equipment, datacenters and the entire connectivity infrastructure.
+Our work on analog-digital and digital-analog converters (ADC/DAC) makes sure that they can keep up with growing performance demands.
 And so on.

-Our research approach is rooted in the idea of system-technology co-optimization (STCO): the challenges we identify on the system level guide the decisions we take on the semiconductor and packaging technology side – and vice versa.
+Our research approach is rooted in the idea of system-technology co-optimization (STCO).
+The challenges we identify on the system level guide our decisions on the semiconductor and packaging technology side.
+And vice versa.

 Not surprisingly, energy conservation is high on our list of priorities.
-It’s one of the reasons why we’re looking at integration of compound semiconductors such as gallium nitride (GaN) and indium phosphide (InP) for use in components such as the power amplifier.
+It’s one of the reasons why we’re looking at integration of compound semiconductors such as gallium nitride (GaN) and indium phosphide (InP).
+They can be used in components such as the power amplifier.
 With these materials, more wireless transmit power can be generated than with silicon, and with a higher efficiency.
 We’re looking into cost-effective ways to combine compound semiconductors with silicon.
 A global heterogeneous integration approach is needed, comprising the active electronics, both analog and digital, as well as components like antennas and heat sinks.

 We’ll be keeping you informed on our vision on the future of connectivity and our scientific progress.
 Click here to sign up for regular updates.
 And if you would like to join our research program into 6G technologies, we’d love to hear from you.
 After all, shaping the future requires lots of collective expertise and ... imagination.